JoePeterson51/JoePeterson51/README.md

 # Joe Peterson (he/him)

-I'm a backend developer with a goal to build mission-driven software that is secure and built with a solid architecture that makes the world smarter.
+I'm a backend developer with a goal to build mission-driven software that is secure and built with a solid architecture.
 I enjoy clear error messages, behavior-driven design, and challenging myself to learn new technologies.

 Ask me about fly fishing 🐟 , blugrass 🪕 , snowboarding 🏂 , hockey 🏒 , or enjoying activities in the Colorado mountains 🏔 !